JoosepAlviste/nvim-ts-context-commentstring/README.md

 **Setup:**

-Defaults work out of the box.
-Set `vim.g.skip_ts_context_commentstring_module = true` somewhere in your configuration to skip backwards compatibility routines and speed up loading.
+For most commenting plugins, this is all you need and the defaults should work out of the box.
+However, some commenting plugins require a bit more set up.
+See the [Configuration section](#configuration) for more details about the different plugins.

 If you want to change the configuration, call the `setup` function of this plugin, e.g.:

 ```lua
 require('ts_context_commentstring').setup {